MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 If an SVCB query results in a SERVFAIL error, transport error, or timeout, and DNS exchanges between the client and the recursive resolver are cryptographically protected (e.g. using TLS {{!RFC7858}} or HTTPS
-{{!RFC8484}}), the client MUST abandon the connection attempt and display an error message.
-This ensures that an active attacker cannot mount a downgrade attack by deny the user access to the SVCB information.
+{{!RFC8484}}), the client MUST NOT fall back to non-SVCB connection establishment.
+This ensures that an active attacker cannot mount a downgrade attack by denying the user access to the SVCB information.

 A SERVFAIL error can occur if the domain is DNSSEC-signed, the recursive resolver is DNSSEC-validating, and the attacker is between the recursive